Ms J Millington

 English

-Over this half term we will be using a variety of rich texts across the curriculum in writing and these will be used as a deep dive – linking our reading activities and written work across the curriculum.
-Pupils will be introduced to both non-fiction and fictional text titled The Way of the Wolves by Smriti PrasadamHalls and introduce the author Neil Gaiman through the text Wolves in the Walls.
-The writing outcomes will be a first person narrative and an explanation text.
+Over this term we will be using a variety of rich texts across the curriculum in writing and these will be used as a deep dive – linking our reading activities and written work across the curriculum.
+This will begin with a Read to Write unit titled – Shackleton’s Journey written by William Grill.

 Our Steps to Read programme will support all areas of the English, Reading curriculum.
 This will give pupils the opportunity to increase vocabulary, learn strategies and skills and exploration, discussion and enhance their use of reading strategies.